 Your eyes may water and your nose may run as a defense mechanism against any irritant, including dust, pollution and allergies.
 Irritants in your mouth can also cause an overproduction of saliva, Dr. Huh says.

 Your salivary glands are controlled by your parasympathetic nervous system (PNS), which opposes the sympathetic nervous system (SNS), or your fight-or-flight stress response, Dr. Huh explains.
-Any medication that turns on your PNS could cause excessive saliva.
+Any medication that turns on your PNS could cause hypersalivation.

 "The majority of medications are anti-PNS, so most cause dry mouth," Dr. Huh says.